 This is a product that allows you to let their existing property, as an investment, and move to a new home.
 You may be able to release funds from you property (if need be) to use as a deposit to purchase a new residential home.
 Our independent, whole of market, brokers will explain the full details giving you examples of all costs applicable.

 Your new lender will take your let-to-buy mortgage into consideration when assessing affordability for your new loan.
 Some will require an offer or consent to let whilst other lenders will use this as a debt until 6 months rent can be demonstrated.
 The latter being near impossible for most.

 What type of mortgage repayment strategy should you use?

 Interest only.
-The majority of landlords choose interest only as the monthly repayments are lower and therefore easier to meet the lending requirements and a lower monthly liability.
-However if things go wrong and the property value falls you will still have to pay back the original amount.
+The majority of landlords choose interest only, because the monthly repayments are lower and therefore easier to meet the lending requirements.
+However, if things go wrong and the property value falls you will still have to pay back the original amount.

 Repayment Mortgage.
 On this type of mortgage you will pay interest plus a proportion of the loan each month so at the end of the term your entire debt is cleared.